simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ![PRODQ](prodq.png)

 Building condition, worker availability, and satisfaction provide the base efficiency value.
 Experts grant bonuses to that value for Production Lines in their field of expertise.
 Active CoGC programs may also benefit certain industries or worker types.
-Finally, soil fertility (or lack thereof) provides another bonus (or detraction) to the efficiency of certain Production Lines.
+Finally, soil fertility (or lack thereof) provides another bonus (or penalty) to the efficiency of certain Production Lines.

 ### Building condition